 According to current statistics, roughly 12.6% of drivers nationwide are driving without insurance coverage.

 In some states, the rate of uninsured drivers is much higher.
-In Oklahoma the rate is 26%, in Florida 24% are uninsured, and Mississippi is a close third with 23%.
+In Florida 26% are uninsured, Mississippi is a close second with 24%.

 Because insurance companies must cover the cost of claims when uninsured drivers are involved in an accident or incident, they pass those costs on to insured drivers via higher premiums.